 In the occasional instance when a faculty member does not submit the final grade in time for the Registrar's Office to process the final grade, an NR grade is automatically assigned.
-The NR grade is a temporary grade that is not included in GPA calculations and requires the instructor to submit a grade change form to update the student record.
+The NR grade is temporary, not included in GPA calculations, and the instructor must submit a grade change form to update the student record.